Skip to content

 <ACCESS_TOKEN>A bearer token for authorizing https requests to the <TENANT> tenant.
 Can be an API key, or a token generated via an OAuth client.

-<SPACE_ID>The ID of the space <SPACE_NAME>.
+<SPACE_ID>The ID of the space the connection will be moved to.

 <OWNER_ID>The ID of user who owns the specified data connection.